imputnet/cobalt/api/README.md

 cobalt 10 in some form in the future. we recommend deploying your own instance if you wish to use the latest api. you can access [the documentation](/docs/api.md) for it here.

-if you are looking for documentations for version 7.x api, you can find it [here](https://github.com/imputnet/cobalt/blob/7/docs/api.md)
+if you are looking for the documentation for the old (7.x) api, you can find it [here](https://github.com/imputnet/cobalt/blob/7/docs/api.md)